7mm Backcountry

 By Brian Lovett

-First, prepare correctly for the target.
+With the best ammo for long crossers in the chamber, prepare correctly for the target.
 Foot placement is critical for any crosser but especially so for long, tricky birds.
 With your feet about shoulder-width, point your front foot (your left, assuming you shoot right-handed) where you intend to break the target, which is typically at its closest point or directly in front of you.
 Then, place most of your weight—some folks say 75 percent—on your front foot, but make sure to remain balanced and able to move.

 At some clays courses, you can’t see the house from where the bird is thrown, so you should pay special attention to picking it up with your eyes as soon as possible.
 Try to memorize its flight line so you don’t shoulder your gun awkwardly and block out the bird, which typically results in stopping your gun.
 If you can see the house when the target is thrown, you might be tempted to start your gun too far back toward the house.
 Don’t, because you’ll have to play catchup on an already tricky chance.
 Don’t start your gun too far from the house, either, as you won’t have the chance to build any momentum with your barrel as you swing to and through the bird.
 Find a point somewhere between the house and where you want to break the bird.
 With the correct starting point, you should have ample time for a smooth, natural pre-mount, mount and swing, with your gun being in perfect position to break the target at the ideal spot.